BlockchainCommons/BCSwiftSecureComponents/Docs/4-ENVELOPE-EXPRESSIONS.md

 ## Introduction

 We provide a method for encoding machine-evaluatable expressions using `Envelope`.
-Evaluating expressions results in results that can substitute in-place for the original unevaluated expression, although the replacement may have a different digest.
+Evaluating expressions produces results that can substitute in-place for the original unevaluated expression, although the replacement may have a different digest.

 Ideally the method of encoding would have the following traits: